-Easily adapter your DisplayPort socket to connect to HDMI TV's and Monitors - Just add a HDMI cable of your preferred length!
+Easily adapt your DisplayPort socket to connect to HDMI TV's and monitors - just add a HDMI cable of your preferred length!

-Adapters your Displayport socket to a HDMI (Female) connection.
-Great for getting your DisplayPort equipped computer onto your big screen TV.
+Adapts FROM your device's DisplayPort socket TO a HDMI (female) connection.
+Great for getting your DisplayPort equipped computer onto a HDMI-only display.

 - 5 year Cable Chick Warranty

-- Compatible with all DisplayPort DP++ equiped devices
+- Compatible with all DisplayPort DP++ equipped devices

 - Supports HDMI signals such as 576i, 576p, 720p, 1080i, 1080p & 1200p

 - Full support for HDCP and DPCP (Display Port Content Protection)